RustyGecko/emdrv/README.md

 Bindings for Silicon Labs emdrv, drivers for [emlib](https://github.com/RustyGecko/emlib).

 ## Building
-The library needs to be built for the ARM Coretex M3:
+The library needs to be built for the ARM Coretex M3.
+Also, a kit needs to be specified as a feature.
 ```
-$ cargo build --target thumbv7m-none-eabi
+$ cargo build --target thumbv7m-none-eabi --features stk3700
 ```

 ## Using